decaby7e/website/content/blog/_index.md

 title: Blog
 ---

-Tid-bits, small projects, and tutorials I've put together in an effort to keep track of some of the things I do on a day-to-day basis
+Projects, tutorials, and research I've found interesting enough to want to write about it and share that with others.
+I love finding new blogs and reading about what other people are up to.
+A decentralized internet is a happy internet!